Or, "What the hell is so special about an eclipse, anyway?"

 camera-telescope, and then forgot to take pictures because he was

-"But I saw an eclipse at [someplace] in [sometime],
+"But I saw an eclipse at [some place and time],

 and I still don't get it."